fredrikekre/Runic.jl/README.md

  - Configure automatic checks (see [Checking formatting](#checking-formatting)) to ensure future changes adhere to the formatting rules.
  - Optionally add a badge to the repository README, see [Badge](#badge).

+Alternatively Runic formatting can be adopted incrementally by using the `git-runic` integration, see [Git integration](#git-integration) for details.

 #### Ignore formatting commits in git blame